RikVN/DRS_parsing/README.md

 ### Differences with SMATCH ###

 * Counter takes clauses directly as input
+* Counter normalizes WordNet concepts to their synset IDs
 * Counter can process clauses that contain three variables (instead of max 2)
 * Counter can process multiple DRSs in parallel
 * Counter can do baseline experiments, comparing a single DRS to a set of DRSs